-There may be a slight delay in watching new shows but ask yourself if it is really worth $1,200 a year just so you can be in the know for the office water cooler conversation?
+There may be a slight delay in watching new shows, but ask yourself whether it is really worth $1,200 a year just so you can be in the know for the office water cooler conversation?

 Next to television, Internet is the other big monthly expense for many families.

-For more, check out another super-popular post: You Can Now Get Free Internet at Home and Away.
+For more, check out this popular post: You Can Now Get Free Internet at Home and Away.

 Mobile phone service